SpyderProtocol-V1/SpyderProtocolV1/README.md

 ## 1.2.
 SpyderProtocol-V1

-The Spyder Network Token (ACA) features the following utilities, and the value of ACA token will accrue with the increased usage of the network and revenue from stability fees and liquidation penalties
+The Spyder Network Token (Spyder) features the following utilities, and the value of Spyder token will accrue with the increased usage of the network and revenue from stability fees and liquidation penalties

 1. As Network Utility Token: to pay for network fees and stability fees
 2. As Governance Token: to vote for/against risk parameters and network change proposals